 In early December 1939, Soviet forces advanced towards Tolvajärvi, threatening to outflank Finnish positions.
 Recognizing the strategic importance of the area, Finnish Commander-in-Chief Field Marshal Mannerheim appointed Colonel Paavo Talvela to lead a counteroffensive.

-On December 12, Finnish forces launched a surprise attack on the Soviet 139th Rifle Division.
+On Dec.
+12, Finnish forces launched a surprise attack on the Soviet 139th Rifle Division.
 The plan involved a pincer movement aimed at encircling the Soviet forces.
 Despite facing challenges, including harsh winter conditions and a much smaller fighting force, the Finnish troops executed the maneuver effectively.
 The Soviets, caught off guard, suffered heavy casualties, and the remnants of their forces retreated in disarray.
 This victory halted the Soviet advance in the region and demonstrated the effectiveness of Finnish offensive operations.

 The extended Battle of Suomussalmi, which lasted from Nov.
-30, 1939 to Jan.
+30, 1939, to Jan.
 8, 1940, was also a decisive win for Finnish troops.
 The Soviet 163rd Rifle Division had advanced into Finland with the objective of capturing the town of Suomussalmi and subsequently cutting Finland in half by reaching the Gulf of Bothnia.
 Initially, the Soviets occupied Suomussalmi with minimal resistance, as Finnish forces had conducted a strategic withdrawal.

 However, the Finnish 9th Division, under Colonel Hjalmar Siilasvuo, launched a series of counterattacks aimed at isolating and encircling the Soviet forces.
-Through a combination of their skiing ability, knowledge of the forested terrain, and guerrilla tactics, they managed to sever Soviet supply lines and isolate units, resulting in significant Soviet casualties and the seizure of a substantial military equipment, including tanks, field guns, and trucks.
+Through a combination of their skiing ability, knowledge of the forested terrain, and guerrilla tactics, they managed to sever Soviet supply lines and isolate units, resulting in significant Soviet casualties and the seizure of military equipment, including tanks, field guns, and trucks.

 Another prolonged battle, the Battle of Kollaa, also proved just how adept the Finnish forces were.
 The Soviet 56th Rifle Division aimed to break through Finnish defenses along the Kollaa River to advance into central Finland.